Elgin Museum is here for the community and is run by members of the community. We aim to be accessible to all.

 Our staff and volunteers are on hand to make everyone’s visit as effective as possible.
-Anyone with special needs is encouraged to ask if assistance is required.
+Anyone with particular needs is encouraged to ask if assistance is required.
 We are a relatively small Museum, so can provide a personal service to visitors if required.

-Please let us know if you have any suggestion of we might be able to improve – you can contact us online or telephone 01343 543675.
+Please let us know if you have any suggestion of how we might be able to improve – you can contact us online or telephone 01343 543675.